 The island of Crete has changed hands so many times that it can be hard to keep track of all of its various owners and operators.
 Before it became Greek again (which includes a period of Axis occupation during World War II), Crete was (briefly) independent, and before that Ottoman, before that Venetian, Byzantine, Roman...and it just keeps going like this until you get all the way back to when it was Greek the first time.

 Crete came under Arab control through pretty circuitous means.
-As successful as their militaries were on land, the Umayyad and Abbasid caliphates lagged behind in terms of naval power, and consequently they didn't have a lot of success conquering major Mediterranean islands.
-This is why Rhodes and Cyprus didn't come under Muslim control until the Ottomans captured both in the 16th century.
-Cyprus, which appears in green as an Abbasid territory on the map above, was actually ruled in condominium by the Abbasids and the Byzantines together, an odd arrangement that came to an end when the Byzantines took full control of the island in 965.
-Yes, the Aghlabids conquered Sicily in the 9th century, but they were coming from North Africa, and you don't have to be a great seafaring power to move armies from North Africa to Sicily.
-Crete stands as the once exception to the caliphates' mediocre record at sea, but not really through any action by caliphal armies.
+As successful as their militaries were on land, the Umayyad and Abbasid caliphates lagged behind their Byzantine rival in terms of naval power, and consequently they didn’t have a lot of success conquering major Mediterranean islands.
+This is why Rhodes and Cyprus didn’t come fully under Muslim control until the Ottomans captured both in the 16th century.
+Cyprus, which appears in green as an Abbasid territory on the map above, was actually ruled in condominium by the Abbasids and the Byzantines together, an odd arrangement that came to an end when the Byzantines took back full control of the island in 965.
+Yes, the Aghlabids conquered Sicily in the 9th century, but they were coming from North Africa, and you don’t have to be a great seafaring power to move armies from North Africa to Sicily.
+And yes, the Fatimid Caliphate came to be known as a major naval power, but we’re getting ahead of ourselves.
+Crete stands as an exception to a fairly meager early Arab record at sea, but even in this case its conquest was not achieved through any action by the Abbasid caliphate.
 Crete was conquered not by advancing Muslim forces from the east, but rather by a group of fleeing Muslim exiles from the west.

 Yet another failed expedition to retake the island in 949 seems to have angered the Byzantines enough to try again right away.
 So Emperor Constantine VII began preparing for another attempt, and when he died in 959 his son, Romanos II, continued those preparations.
 He appointed the future Emperor Nikephoros II Phokas, who at this point was just the very successful general Nikephoros Phokas, to lead the expedition.
 Thanks to the rare coincidence of simultaneous peace treaties with both the mainland Arabs and the Bulgarians—the Byzantines were usually in a state of war or at least significant tension with one or the other, if not both—Nikephoros was able to amass a very large force for this invasion.
 He led an army of probably around 50,000 men, which was almost certainly the largest party the Byzantines had ever sent on one of these Cretan expeditions.